Dr. Michael Rappeport is the founding partner

 of Pope John Paul II in Rome in 1994.

-Rabbi Abigail Treu serves as a Rabbinic Fellow for the Jewish Theological Seminary, where she teaches and leads grassroots fundraising operations and community engagement programming, and is the incoming National Director of the Torah Fund and Philanthropic Planning.
+Rabbi Abigail Treu is currently working at National Ramah Commission as their Director of Community Outreach and Young Adult Engagement.
+She formerly served as a Rabbinic Fellow for the Jewish Theological Seminary, where she taught and led grassroots fundraising operations and community engagement programming, and was the incoming National Director of the Torah Fund and Philanthropic Planning.
 A veteran teacher at the 92nd St Y in New York and co-author (with Rabbi Dov Peretz Elkins) of The Bible’s Top 50 Ideas, Rabbi Treu writes regular parsha commentaries and a midrash column for JTS’s weekly parsha email distributed to nearly 30,000 people and leads JTS’s free, open-to-the-public High Holiday services drawing one thousand worshippers annually.
 An avid knitter and yoga enthusiast, she lives in Manhattan with her husband and three children.